Industry Guides12 min read17 April 2026

 Employers

-Every employer must, so far as is reasonably practicable, ensure the safety and health of:
+Every employer must, as far as is reasonably practicable, ensure the safety and health of all employees, independent contractors and their workers, and visitors to the workplace.

-If you lease or own a workplace, you have duties as an occupier — even if the people working there are not your employees.
+If you lease or own a workplace, you have duties as an occupier — even if the people working there aren't your employees.
+Shared office spaces, take note.

 Self-Employed Persons